Category: Interior Design

 Concert Room to a duplex loft refurbishment

-Concert Room | Architects for Hampstead | forrester architects
+Concert Room Loft | Architects for Hampstead | forrester architects

-A newly acquired duplex loft apartment provides the setting for a new concert room in North London.
+A newly acquired duplex loft apartment provides the setting for a new concert room loft in North London.
 An extensive refurbishment involves remodelling the entire space to provide a personal venue for concerts and recitals.
 The double height gabled roof-space will be enlivened by revealing the existing king post trusses which provide a striking architectural back-drop to the main room.
 A curved open treaded stair leads from the mezzanine bar area which overlooks the concert room.
 Beyond the mezzanine, there is of course a green room for the guest performers.
 A number of ancillary spaces provide for food preparation and an extensive wine cellar to entertain.

 11